 So how does it all work?

 First you need to apply, there is only 15 spaces each year as you get paired with one of 15 mentors to help you achieve all those goals you have in your head that you have no idea how to implement.
-Applications are available here & the closing date for 20/21 applicants is 9th March 2020.
+Applications are available here - they open on 16th December for 2021/22 programme.
 Below are top tips on what to think about before sending your application.

 Once you have applied & the closing date is passed, all the applications are looked at and those shortlisted are passed onto different mentors to then decide who they believe would benefit the most from their guidance.
 This is done via a phone call for the mentor to get a better understanding about what you want out of the programme and how they could help you, that mentor then decides who they believe they can help the most & work with over the next 12 months.